Better World Books

 Often you get lucky and stumble across Translator-Poets or Poet-Translators.

 Then there is another class, those who don’t create translations, but rather renditions or reworkings.
 These seem to be poets who scoop up in the arms of their imagination a handful of translations, cradle and rock them there, then put them to one side and wait.
-At least, I imagine they wait, allowing the story and its spirit to percolate through their being, engendering some kind of alchemy of forgetting (to avoid plagiarism) and of amalgamating remembrance.
+At least, I imagine they wait, allowing the story and its spirit to percolate through their being, engendering some kind of alchemy of forgetting (to avoid plagiarism) and of amalgamating recall.
 And then, as I imagine it, a self-powering solitary surge of reforging originality.
 Even as I write this I am reading such a rendition of Gilgamesh.

 Such is Christopher Logue’s War Music, his rendition of several books of Homer’s Iliad.
 It was only in scanning the book cover that I noticed it doesn’t just say ‘Logue … War Music’, but ‘Logue’s Homer – War Music’.
 Logue’s version of Homer.
 One poet’s hat’s-off-and-sky-high-thrown salute to another, before grabbing the ancient baton of the Iliad’s story and bounding away with it into a new millennium.